sohailc/pysweep2.0/README.md

 # PySweep 2.0 interface and design decisions
 ## Introduction
 PySweep is a framework intended to be used on top of qcodes [QCoDeS](https://github.com/QCoDeS/Qcodes) in order to define measurements flexibly.
 At the most general level, a measurement has dependent and independant variables with setup and clean up methods.
 These need to be specified somehow.
-We intend the following structure:
+We propose the following structure:

 ```python
  measurement_table = {